etesync/etesync-dav/README.md

 2. Open http://localhost:37358 in a browser, log in with your username and account password (not encryption password), and click on the link to your DAV colection to see a list of all the calendars, tasks lists, and address books in that collection
 3. For each item in the collection that you want to sync, copy the \[link] address and subscribe to that address in Thunderbird using `File > New Calendar > On the Network > CalDav` for calendars and tasks, or `New Address Book > Remote > CardDav` in Cardbook for address books

-### Evolution / GNOME Calendar / GNOME Contacts
+### Evolution / GNOME Contacts / GNOME Calendar
-GNOME Calendar and Contacts do not support adding WebDAV calendars and address books directly, but you can add them in Evolution and they will appear correctly in all the apps.
+GNOME Contacts does not support adding remote address books directly, but you can add them in Evolution and they will appear correctly in all the apps.
+GNOME Calendar does support adding webdav calendars directly in GNOME Calendar.
+Calendars can also be added in Evolution and they will appear correctly in all the apps.

 1. Open Evolution and click File -> New -> Collection account
 2. Put your username in the user field.